Jayhawk Book Club

 Calling all bookworms!

-The KU Alumni Association has partnered with KU Libraries to create a Jayhawk Book Club for alumni, students and friends.
+The KU Alumni Association has partnered with KU Libraries to create the Jayhawk Book Club.

 Each semester, KU Libraries staff will select a book and create discussion questions.
 The discussions will take place in a closed Facebook group, and you can participate as much or as little as you like.

 Not on Facebook?
 You can still participate!
 We’ll send monthly emails that will include the discussion questions, and we will also schedule online chats to discuss the book.

 Fill out this registration form to receive Jayhawk Book Club emails.

 Join the Jayhawk Book Club Facebook Group.
 Discussions will be posted here.